sanukmpro/CT-LAB-EXPERIMENTS/README.md

  While we strive to provide accurate and reliable simulations, users are encouraged to review and understand the code before running it.
 Always ensure that any modifications are tested in a controlled environment to avoid unexpected results.

 We hope these resources help in your educational journey and provide a deeper understanding of the subjects at hand.
 Happy learning!

+# Desclaimer:

+if any of the provided codes makes an error message please feel free to contact through